Why Your Credit Card’s Free Travel Insurance Is Not Enough

 When you’re getting yourself a travel insurance plan, be sure that it covers these areas:

-Trip inconveniences
+Trip Inconveniences

 For trip inconveniences like these, it’s best to choose the most comprehensive coverage as you never know what could happen on your trip.

-Medical expenses and evacuation
+Medical Expenses and Evacuation

 As travelling usually involves spending time in aircraft, ships or trains with strangers and eating interesting foods in foreign countries, it’s not uncommon to catch the flu or come down with food poisoning during your travels.
 While these may not be covered by complimentary travel insurance, regular travel insurance plans should provide coverage for medical expenses incurred when you’re unwell overseas and emergency medical evacuation.

 If you have a pre-existing condition, making sure you have comprehensive travel coverage is even more important.
-Not all travel insurance plans cover pre-existing medical conditions4 and that's a cause for concern, especially if you worry about the possible hefty overseas medical expenses incurred with emergency medical assistance for your condition.
+Not all travel insurance plans cover pre-existing medical conditions5 and that's a cause for concern, especially if you worry about the possible hefty overseas medical expenses incurred with emergency medical assistance for your condition.
 Check that your plan includes emergency medical evacuation as well – important if your condition could require advanced medical intervention while overseas.
 Income’s Enhanced PreX Travel Insurance plans offer this coverage.

 Choosing the Right Travel Insurance Plan: Coverage Tiers and Options